-Marshall University Teams up with Athlete Intelligence on Head-Impact Study
+Marshall University Teams up with Athlete Intelligence to Minimize Head-Impacts in Football

 In its second year, their study has already found the rugby style tackling can decrease the force impact and therefore reduce the risk of concussion in athletes.